 In his time as superintendent at various school districts, Dr. Joel has focused on comprehensive solutions to significant school and community issues.
 The immigration raid in Grand Island led to the formation of a community coalition to begin the arduous process of rebuilding community unity.
 The work in Beatrice resulted in the passage of a difficult bond issue to build a comprehensive high school.

 At Lincoln Public Schools, Dr. Joel conducted an extensive, community-wide initiative to create a comprehensive and systemic strategic plan for the school district.
 He established the Teacher Advisory Council and the Community Advisory Council, and implemented a superintendent's blog and monthly community video updates.
 In addition, his leadership guided the school district through an intensive rebuilding initiative after a tragic fire destroyed LPS administrative offices.
-He is currently focusing on the school district's major strategic goal of increasing the high school graduation rate, and is exploring new initiatives in technology and the concept of establishing a new high school career center.
+He led the school district through a successful $153 million bond issue early in 2014 and is currently focusing on the school district's major strategic goal of increasing the high school graduation rate, exploring new initiatives in technology and leading the construction and development of a new high school career academy.

 Phone: (402) 436-1601